scdow/compx202-assignment4-31711034/README.md

 4. Add a single anchor to EditableRectangle on the top left corner.
-    Your anchor should allow a user to move the whole rectangle without altering the width and height.
+    Your anchor should allow a user to move the whole rectangle without altering the width and height. **Make a Git commit at this point.**

 5. Add a second anchor to EditableRectangle on the bottom right corner.
 Moving this new anchor should resize the rectangle without moving the top left corner.
-You should find that moving the top left corner anchor will still move the whole rectangle, but will leave the bottom right anchor behind.
+You should find that moving the top left corner anchor will still move the whole rectangle, but will leave the bottom right anchor behind. **Make a Git commit at this point.**

-6. Modify your EditableRectangle so that the top left anchor just moves its corner - also resizing the rectangle.
+6. Modify your EditableRectangle so that the top left anchor just moves its corner - also resizing the rectangle. **Make a Git commit at this point.**

 7. Experiment to see what happens when the corners of the rectangle cross over (e.g. drag the bottom right anchor up and to the left,